Synex0001/Puppyify/README.md

 # Doggyfy
-Simple javascript code, where it replaces all images in a website into a random picture of a dog.
+Simple javascript, where it replaces all images in a website into a random picture of a dog.

 # How to use it